Cube root

 In mathematics, a cube root of a number x is a number y that has the given number as its third power; that is $y^3=x.$ The number of cube roots of a number depends on the number system that is considered.

 Every real number x has exactly one real cube root that is denoted $\sqrt[3]{x}$ and called the real cube root of x or simply the cube root of x in contexts where complex numbers are not considered.
 For example, the real cube roots of 8 and −8 are respectively 2 and −2.
-The real cube root of an integer or of a rational number is generally not a rational number, neither a constructible number.
+The real cube root of an integer or of a rational number is generally not a rational number, nor a constructible number.